Use this link to submit your article.

 What if your article is related to breaking news?

-In this case, please specify URGENT in the subject of your submission email.
+In this case, please specify it in the submission form.
 Please specify why it is important to promptly publish your article.

 If our editorial staff considers your article for publication to be urgent, we immediately proceed with a high priority editorial process.